paulrlea/Spring-2024-Notes/src/site/notes/Physics/Theoretical Mechanics 1/Class Notes/2024-03-15 Rigid Bodies Cont..md

 $$
 $$
 =\frac{1}{2} I_{33} \omega_{3}^{2}
+$$

-$$The dzhanibhanibekov eekov effect or tennis racket theorem arises from this ! very cool videos.
+The dzhanibhanibekov effect or tennis racket theorem arises from this ! very cool videos.